Singular & Plural Nouns: Definitions, Rules and Examples

 Singular nouns typically refer to a single person, place, or thing.
 It is the most common type of word in English.
 Singular nouns can be used to refer to a singular object like “pen,” but they can also be used for an abstract concept like “love.”

-Infographics (Singular and Plural Noun Rules)
+Infographics (Singular and Plural Noun with Pictures)

 Singular and Plural Noun Rules